Paint Calculator

 --

-Whether you're painting a new build in Lagos, renovating a flat in Nairobi, or refreshing your Johannesburg home, knowing exactly how much paint to buy saves money and avoids the frustration of running short mid-project.
-This calculator accounts for room dimensions, doors, windows, number of coats, and paint coverage rates to give you an accurate estimate.
+Whether you're painting a new build in Lagos, renovating a flat in Nairobi, or refreshing your Johannesburg home, knowing exactly how much paint to buy saves money and avoids running short mid-project.
+This calculator accounts for room dimensions, doors, windows, surface type, paint brand coverage rates, number of coats, and even primer requirements to give you the most accurate estimate possible.

 Frequently Asked Questions